Start: October 2019

 - Understanding relevant Texas Medicaid policies and requirements for funding social service interventions; and

-- Strategies for staffing interventions and partnering with health care providers.
+- Strategies for staffing interventions and partnering with health care providers, community-based partners, and Medicaid beneficiaries.

-Throughout the yearlong initiative, CHCS will distill lessons from the Texas-based MCOs to help inform other health plans serving Medicaid populations across the nation.
+Throughout the multi-year initiative, CHCS will distill lessons from the Texas-based MCOs to help inform other health plans serving Medicaid populations across the nation.